threefoldtecharchive/rivine/doc/Developers.md

 build the developer binary (which has a different genesis block, faster block times, and a few other tweaks), just run `make`.

-If you intend to contribute to Sia, you should start by forking the project on GitHub, and then adding your fork as a "remote" in the Sia git repository via `git remote add [fork name] [fork url]`.
+If you intend to contribute to Rivine, you should start by forking the project on GitHub, and then adding your fork as a "remote" in the Sia git repository via `git remote add [fork name] [fork url]`.
 Now you can develop by pulling changes from `origin`, pushing your modifications to `[fork name]`, and then making a